-- Moist heat and ice may be recommended to reduce inflammation and pain.
+- Moist heat and ice may be recommended to reduce

 - Prescription medication may be necessary in more severe cases.

-Surgical Treatment Options For Shoulder Arthritis
+Surgical Treatment Options for Shoulder Arthritis

 Surgical intervention for shoulder arthritis may be necessary when more conservative modalities do not improve symptoms as desired.
 Shoulder surgery may involve:

 - Resection arthroplasty.
 This procedure removes a small piece of the collarbone where it meets other bones at the AC joint.